limitlessloop/vets.gov-status/scripts/migration_status/VBMStrack1.md

 Validate Disaster Recovery (DR) and Backup                |       | CD2 decision                | N/A      | Not relevant
-Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   | Yellow   | Will VBMS be out of IBM/Terremark by the end of the calendar year [2018] ?
+Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   | Red  | Will VBMS be out of IBM/Terremark by the end of the calendar year [2018] ?

 ### Cloud Operations